LightedTechnology/Parkour-Warrior-28/README.md

 <img src="https://cdn.discordapp.com/attachments/879977373859196939/1062691893554708530/For_Anyone_Questioning.png" height=32>

 **Q:** When and where will the map come out?\
-**A:** It is too early in development to give an accurate prediction for when the map will get released.
-And believe me, when it will be nearly finished - you **will** get to know.
-I plan to publish the map both on YouTube and Planet Minecraft, you will be able to download it from here, dropbox and google drive.
+**A:** It is too early in development to give an accurate prediction, but I'd look out for somewhere in February or March.

 **Q:** Where can I contact you?\
 **A:** You can't.
 Unless you know certain people or are willing to stalk for me on social media, there isn't really a way to get to me besides leaving comments under my videos/community posts.